VenkataBhaskarr/TechnicalBlogs/CloudComputing.md

 ### Cloud computing deployement models

 > PUBLIC CLOUD
-this model is also called as cloud native or cloud first approach where the software/application is completely build on cloud like the networks,storage,database and computations everything on cloud
+this model is also called as cloud native or cloud first approach where the software/application is completely build on cloud like all the services includes networks,storage,database and computations everything on cloud

 > PRIVATE CLOUD
 this model is also called as onPremise approach where the company has its own data centers and they are responsible for the complete management their IaaS